sumedha-jhanji/MicroservicesUdemyTraining/README.md

     - closed - we accept calls.
 It is good state
     - half-open - we sometimes accept calls and sometime reject calls.

-- Closed state
-    client ---> request to circuit breaker ---> request to microservice ---> result to circuit breaker ---> result to client
+- Closed state: client ---> request to circuit breaker ---> request to microservice ---> result to circuit breaker ---> result to client

-- Open state
-      client ---> request to circuit breaker ---> returns error to client
+- Open state:  client ---> request to circuit breaker ---> returns error to client

 ## Ways to build microservices
 - single-tenant : one microservice on one virtual machine